 If we detect that any DNS records weren’t set up properly during the domain connection process, the DNS record checker in the Domains panel will show you the exact CNAME and/or A Records to fix to get your domain working.

 If you’re seeing errors or if your domain isn’t working after 72 hours, a typo or missing record is most likely the culprit.
-The best way to troubleshoot these issues yourself is to log into your domain provider and resolve the red messages one-by-one.
+The best way to troubleshoot these issues is to log into your domain provider and resolve each incorrect record, one at a time.

 Step 1 - Go to DNS Settings

 In the Home Menu, click Settings, and then click Domains.

 You can also press the ? key while any panel is open and search domains.

 If we detect a domain isn't connected correctly, it will display a red flag.
 Click the incorrectly connected domain you want to check.

 Step 2 - Identify incorrect records

 The DNS Settings panel marks any incorrect records with a red Record not found message in the Current Data column.